 Patton Boggs Public Policy Fellowship

 Since 2011, the Patton Boggs Foundation has been pleased to make available annually a Patton Boggs Public Policy Fellowship grant to the American University Washington College of Law for summer work.
 The grant provides a rising 2L, 3L or 4L with the essential funding to pursue a public policy position of their choosing.
 One grant of $5,000 is awarded to the recipient.
 The Patton Boggs Foundation focuses on students with a strong interest in international dispute resolution.
 Students may seek opportunities in foreign countries and in the United States.
 A preference is given to interested veterans of the Iraqi and Afghanistan wars.
 The Foundation also wishes to further opportunities for students who contribute to the diverse economic, educational, and ethnic background of WCL’s student body.
-Applicants are encouraged to visit the Foundation’s website and Facebook page (google "Patton Boggs Foundation Facebook") for additional information about the Foundation and prior Fellows.
-Last year's applications were due March 29, 2013 and can be viewed by clicking this link.
-The 2014 application due date has not yet been released.
-Please check back for further information as it becomes available.
+Click here for more information about this opportunity.
+Applicants are also encouraged to visit the Foundation’s website and Facebook page (google "Patton Boggs Foundation Facebook") for additional information about the Foundation and prior Fellows.
+Applications are due March 31, 2014 at 5:00 pm and is available here.

 Women's Bar Association Foundation of the District of Columbia Founders Fellowship

 Approximately every six years, the Women’s Bar Association Foundation of the District of Columbia (WBAF) selects the American University Washington College of Law (WCL) as the recipient of their Founders Fellowship.
 In 2013, WCL was selected to be the recipient of the Fellowship, which provides a stipend to allow a law student to work at a local non-profit organization dedicated to serving the legal and related needs of women and girls in the DC Metropolitan area.
 Examples of organizations where past recipients have worked include Ayuda, Tahirih Justice Center, and HIV/AIDS Legal Clinic.
 The amount of the fellowship is $7,500.
 Last year's applications were due April 11, 2013 and can be viewed here.
-The 2014 application due date has not yet been released.
-Please check back for further information as it becomes available.
+Application for this scholarship is done once every six years.